blockhart/udacity-restaurant-reviews/README.md

 1. Added serviceworker (sw.js), called for at end of main.js
 2. Included capability to erase old, related caches
-3. Included capability to fetch
+3. Included capability to fetch if/when not in cache